-Reduce your carbon footprint by improving your garage energy efficiency
+Reduce your carbon footprint with garage energy efficiency upgrades

-You can reduce your carbon footprint and lower your monthly hydro costs by using some of these garage energy efficiency tips.
+You can reduce your carbon footprint and lower your monthly utility costs by using some of these garage energy efficiency tips.

 Garage Living can help you achieve your green garage goals.
-We specialize in a number of the garage energy efficiency improvement opportunities listed here.
+We specialize in a number of the garage energy efficiency improvement solutions listed here.
 Simply book a free design consultation to get started.